 Climate conditions and soil type are crucial for having healthy, pest-free and productive fruit bearing trees.
 Olive trees don’t need a lot of water – they do very well in areas with an annual rainfall averaging around 800mm.
 The soil must have good drainage capabilities – not too much sand and not too much clay.
 Should the soil retain too much moisture it will cause root rot.

 Olive trees prefer a long hot summer and a short winter.
 They should be planted in areas where the winter day temperatures remain below 21 degrees Celcius.
 Should the tree experience hot weather in winter the flowers will not set and the trees will not bear fruit.
 Olive trees can be planted in windy areas as the tree and its fruit can tolerate wind better compared to other fruit types.

 |Scientific Name/ Olive Cultivar||Country of Origin||Use|

 |Olea Europaea ‘Mission’||American||Black Table Olive or Olive Oil|

 |Olea Europaea ‘Manzanilla’||Spanish||Green Table Olive|

-The benefit of a wood chipper on fruit farms
+The benefits of a wood chipper on fruit farms

-The primary benefit of a wood chipper is the fact that it can reduce the amount of seasonal pruning waste (waste reduction unit) and reduce labour costs.
+The primary benefit of wood chippers for olive farming or fruit farming in general is the fact that it can reduce the amount of seasonal pruning waste (waste reduction unit) and reduce labour costs.
 The 2nd benefit and probably one of the most important ones nowadays is the wood chip produced from the waste material.
 The main advantages/uses of wood chips are:

 1. When wood chips are applied as a thick layered mulch this will: